redcountryroad/OSCP-shortsheet/README.md

 ```

 8. Weak Services Permission ( Insecure Service Executable (PTO)
-- overwrite the system binaries with a malicious executable file in order to escalate privileges.
+- If the low-privilege user has at least Pause/continue, Start, and Stop permissions for the service, an attacker may attempt to overwrite the system binaries with a malicious executable file in order to escalate privileges.
+- Detection: 'accesschk64.exe "c:\temp\service.exe", returns RW Everyone
+- Exploitation: rename legit service name to .bak, exploit shell to take the name of legit service.
+Then run 'net start pentest' to trigger the exploit shell.
 - https://www.hackingarticles.in/windows-privilege-escalation-weak-services-permission/

 9. Weak Registry Permission